 These are better than Krispy Kreme’s chocolate cake donuts, and they are better than Dunkin Donuts.

-They are light, yet cakey; chocolatey, yet perfectly sweet; they melt in your mouth like your favorite yeast donut, yet have substance like your favorite cake donut.
+They are light, yet cakey; chocolaty, yet perfectly sweet; they melt in your mouth like your favorite yeast donut, yet have substance like your favorite cake donut.

 I know…That’s a lot to process.
 I’ll give you a minute.